allivka/allivka/README.md

 <h2 align="center">About me</h2>

-1. I know C/C++ and currently learning golang
+1. I know C/C++ and currently learning golang and python
 2. I am kinda involved into robotics and electronics
 3. I use endeveour os linux